jjk1q/consoleGraphics/README.md

 # consoleGraphics
-first repository, idk what to write:
+first time working with graphics in c#